Cars brands and logos that start with H

 Hotchkiss et Cie Logo

-In 1875, American designer-inventor Benjamin Hotchkiss founded Hotchkiss et Cie in Vivier, France, then moved to Saint-Denis.
-At first, it was engaged in the defense production of artillery pieces, small arms, tanks, and BTRs.
-Automobiles became an alternative to defense orders.
-As early as 1900, a shop for auto parts production opened.
-The first car – Hotchkiss 17CV, was produced in 1903.
-Since 1926 the luxury AM4 and in 1929, the AM73 and then AM80 were produced.
-After World War II, in 1946, the Hotchkiss 686 was produced.
-In 1948, the Hotchkiss-Artois was produced.
+1875 American designer-inventor Benjamin Hotchkiss founded Hotchkiss et Cie in Vivier, France, before moving to Saint-Denis.
+At first, it was engaged in the defense production of artillery guns, small arms, tanks, and APCs.
+The alternative to defense orders was automobiles.
+In 1900, a workshop for producing automobile components was opened.
+The first automobile, the Hotchkiss 17CV, was produced in 1903.
+1926 the luxurious AM4 was produced, followed by the AM73 and the AM80 in 1929.
+The Hotchkiss 686 was produced in 1946.
+In 1948, the Hotchkiss-Artois was released.
 In 1966, the brand was absorbed.

 Howell Automotive